Two occupied homes struck by gunfire in Georgetown County, deputies investigating - NewsBreak

 GEORGETOWN COUNTY, S.C.
 (WCBD) – The Georgetown County Sheriff’s Office is investigating after shots were fired on two separate residences and a vehicle Friday morning.

-A Fair Lane residence with two people inside was struck by bullets around 2:30 a.m., followed by another instance of shots fired into a home on Lot Drive with several occupants inside, according to GCSO.
+According to GCSO, a residence on Fair Lane with two people inside was struck by gunfire around 2:30 a.m.
+Sometime later, shots were fired on a home on Lot Drive with several occupants inside.

+No injuries were reported.Report: Two charged after 30 lbs. of marijuana found at Charleston airport

-A vehicle in the front yard of the second home was also struck by gunfire.
+A vehicle in the front yard of the second home was also hit by gunfire.

-Deputies say a white Dodge Durango was spotted in both areas around the times of the shootings.
+Deputies say a white Dodge Durango was spotted in both areas around the times of both shootings.

 Anyone with information on the shootings is asked to contact the sheriff’s office at (843) 546-5102.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.